 Crisp or textured silks were luxury fabrics but very popular.
-The crisp, stiff look was the big theme in all dress fabrics—taffeta, taffeta-shantung, faille, bengaline, ottoman, linen, pique; even thin sheers added texture in silks, rayons and cot-tons.
+The crisp, stiff look was the big theme in all dress fabrics—taffeta, taffeta-shantung, faille, bengaline, ottoman, linen, pique; even thin sheers added texture in silks, rayons, and cotton.
 Gold printing on cottons, mostly Siamese or Indian, enjoyed a tremendous summer popularity.
-On the supple side the preferred summer fabrics were opaque sheers, printed crepes, and chiffons in silk or rayon.
-For the fall and winter season the new elegance capitalized the magnificent sculptured brocade taffetas, two-color ribs, lame ottomans, lame moires, and two-color, two-faced satins, among other novelties and revivals.
+On the supple side, the preferred summer fabrics were opaque sheers, printed crepes, and chiffons in silk or rayon.
+For the fall and winter season, the new elegance capitalized the magnificently sculptured brocade taffetas, two-color ribs, lame ottomans, lame moires, and two-color, two-faced satins, among other novelties and revivals.

-News in formal gowns, both long and short, was headed by the revival of the princess silhouette, the Spencer, the covered-up look a la Dior's long sleeves and Fath's wheel or fan sleeves, romantic fichus, and new textured laces inspired by Balenciaga's ribbon embroidery and Fath's horsehair.
-For the first time even junior dresses were worn short, for formal as well as informal wear.
+News in formal gowns, both long and short, was headed by the revival of the princess silhouette, the Spencer, the covered-up look a la Dior’s long sleeves and Fath’s wheel or fan sleeves, romantic fichus, and newly textured laces inspired by Balenciaga’s ribbon embroidery and Fath’s horsehair.
+For the first time, even junior dresses were worn short, for formal as well as informal wear.

 COATS.
 At the beginning of the year the very full pyramid coat led in popularity.
 It flared out all around from natural narrow shoulders, with cardigan neck or shawl collar, long push-up or three-quarter sleeves or convertible cuffs.
-For fall this fullness was modified, with side fullness, flat front and back.
-In contrast there was also the column coat, reminiscent of the 20's, an incoming high fashion.
-Both often had large shawl or cape collars of fur.
+For fall this fullness was modified, with side fullness, flat front, and back.
+In contrast, there was also the column coat, reminiscent of the 20’s, an incoming high fashion.
+Both often had a large shawl or cape collars of fur.

 Easter saw the fitted coat as a smart minority fashion.
 Immediately after the Paris openings in August, the tiny-waisted, full-skirted coat with hips extended or stiff became the big new fall and winter fashion.

-Both the modified pyramid and the new fitted silhouette were expressed in the new textured woolens that looked heavy and bulky but really were not—such as poodle cloth, doormat, zibeline, Forstmann Mirrak; also brushed-down, long-haired fleeces, and new shaggy-textured boucles.
+Both the modified pyramid and the newly fitted silhouette were expressed in the newly textured woolens that looked heavy and bulky but really were not—such as poodle cloth, doormat, zibeline, Forstmann Mirrak; also brushed-down, long-haired fleeces, and new shaggy-textured boucles.
 Nubby tweeds gained additional fashion status, and pattern achieved new importance in heavily textured coatings and fleeces.
-"Precious fibers"—vicuna, guanaco, cashmere, angora—rose to new heights because they too fitted into the trend to-ward elegance.
+“Precious fibers”—vicuna, guanaco, cashmere, angora—rose to new heights because they too fitted into the trend toward elegance.